Saying what needs to be said

 Long-time has Tatra Banka been combining finance, art and innovations.
 Last year, the bank was awarded a price of the most innovative mobile banking system in a world.
 Peter Matúš, a Member of the Board at Tatra Banka, described how AI has already been changing the financial sector.
 Displayed on a tangible example of a rather cute and confused robot – Pepper, which is supposed to replace human employees with his robotic charm in every branch office.
 In the near future.
 It’s not scary at all.

 Let’s talk examples.
 On the client-side, call centres cannot always guarantee the same treatment every time a client asks for help.
-Delivery of the advice is influenced by a human factor, an employee’s mood, emotions and other behaviour that cannot be really controlled.
+Delivery of the advice is influenced by a human factor, an employee’s mood, emotions and other behaviours that cannot be really controlled.
 Matching the client expectations with the actual delivery then becomes harder.
 But hold on, thinking about a robot with better soft skills than humans have is quite a far-fetched idea.

 What else?
 In future, technologies in the banking sector will be able to calculate better when a client needs help.
 For instance, your bank will know better (than you) what stage of your life you should fix yourself a mortgage.
 And be sure that your bank will offer that to you in your life’s prime time.
 Talking cybersecurity, banks will be even more reliable when dealing with data and their services should become more invisible – not to bother us with unimportant stuff.
 “To reinvest the client’s time into something nicer, crucial or more interesting.”